Jesus Piece (album): Sales and accolades

 Jesus Piece was initially expected to sell between 75,000 and 80,000 copies in its first week, but projections increased between 85,000 and 90,000 copies.
-The album debuted at number five on the Billboard 200 with first-week sales of 86,000 copies.
+The album debuted at number six on the Billboard 200 with first-week sales of 86,000 copies.
 It dropped to number 37 in its second week with sales of 35,000 copies.
 By March 2013, the album had sold 213,000 copies in the United States.

-Jesus Piece was ranked third on The Source's annual list of the best rap albums for 2012, behind Nas and Kendrick Lamar.
+Jesus Piece was ranked third on The Source's annual list of the best rap albums for 2012, behind Nas' Life Is Good and Kendrick Lamar's Good Kid, M.A.A.D City.
 It was also ranked number 45 among the 50 best albums of 2012 by Complex.
 Insanul Ahmed of Complex said, "the production is on point and Game is compelling when rapping about trying to balance the life as a thug who still believes in God.
 However, the songs aren't heavy-handed and definitely not preachy.
 Game works the religious theme into his rhymes effortlessly.
 Whereas on previous efforts, his occasional church, Bible, and Jesus references went unnoticed, here they add a common thread to the album."

 When asked about his overall discography, Game is quick to hold it down for Jesus Piece.
 Positioning the 2012 album as his third-best body of work, Game seems genuinely saddened at its neglect: "N***as slept on Jesus Piece.
 That's an album I dug into, and like, that shit is sonically amazing from front to back.
 The concept, that's raw hip-hop.
 That's my third favorite album."